-Join us for two days of fast-paced solutioning with a select group of over 100 health care collaborators spanning the 5 Points of Health Care™ and supporting experts.
-This unique hackathon seeks applications from individuals who are interested in shaping the future care and payment models that align stakeholder incentives with better health outcomes.
+Our hackathon took place February 4-5, 2021 and consisted of fast-paced solutioning with a select group of over 100 health care collaborators spanning the 5 Points of Health Care™ and supporting experts.
+This unique hackathon sought applications from individuals who are interested in shaping the future care and payment models that align stakeholder incentives with better health outcomes.

 Health care hackathons have led to the creation of numerous successful innovations from ideas that emerge over the course of just two-days.
 Successes stem from teams that convene creative problem solvers and thought leaders from across disciplines and geographic boundaries to tackle pressing challenges.

-Have questions about what a hackathon is, who should participate and more?
+Have questions about what a hackathon is?
 Check out our list of FAQs!

 Learn more about aligning incentives:

-Teams will consist of representatives from the 5 Points of Health Care and aligned stakeholders bringing a wide range of perspectives to the table to solve the problem.
+Teams consisted of representatives from the 5 Points of Health Care and aligned stakeholders bringing a wide range of perspectives to the table to solve the problem.
 Areas of expertise will include alternative payment models, diversity, equity & inclusion, data interoperability/analysis, software development, patents, funding, entrepreneurship and more.